-- Using a blow dryer to dry the surface of a leather sofa after cleaning: This is a blunder which should be avoided, as using a blow dryer for drying your leather sofa can cause dehydration to your leather, making it look almost crispy and flush.
+- Using a blow dryer to dry the surface of a leather sofa after cleaning: This is a blunder that should be avoided, as using a blow dryer for drying your leather sofa can cause dehydration to your leather, making it look almost crispy and flush.

-- Using Olive oil to condition their leather: This is a no in leather sofa cleaning and should be avoided as olive oil can cause long term damage to your leather sofa.
+- Using Olive oil to condition their leather: This is a no-in leather sofa cleaning and should be avoided as olive oil can cause long-term damage to your leather sofa.